 In Ann Arbor, the Michigan Theatre held Saturday morning movies for children, with the features selected by a local school committee.
 Ann Arbor and Detroit newspapers tried to tell readers what movies were most suited for children, young people, and adults.

 As I read about these concerns, they reminded me of the safeguards that people use today to control what is exposed to them and the people for whom they are responsible.
 Internet controls.
 Television ratings.
 Movie content web sites like www.screenit.com.

 As I watched Tarzan and His Mate, I knew that only a year later, Jane would be dressed more modestly.
-That you wouldn’t see gruesomely murdered dead bodies hanging from trees.
-And that, in a development that people still debate, Hollywood’s Golden Age of children’s movies, literary adaptations, and other classics was just beginning.
+You wouldn’t see gruesomely murdered dead bodies hanging from trees.
+And Hollywood’s Golden Age of children’s movies, literary adaptations, and other classics was just beginning.

 Weismuller’s mastery of jungle culture included a deft handling of friend and foe in both the animal and human worlds.
 And the English explorers who had come to take ivory home gained a new respect for Tarzan, Jane, and their companions before, in a stunning scene, these explorers met a cruel fate.

 What I think I’ll remember most from Tarzan and His Mate are the different animals, including the obviously fake ones.
 Whoever trained animals for this film, and worked with them in battle scenes, earned every penny they were paid.